Why People Who #Grateful Are Happier Than Us

 A stranger handed me a flower while I was out on a run.
 A true moment of gratefulness for me.

 If you are a person and/or have a pulse, chances are you know someone on some sort of news feed who is hashtagging their way through gratefulness everyday.
 November is especially amusing with pictures of fall leaves, puppy dog ears and the like.
-I’m not one of those people who #grateful online – unfortunately, I’m not even regimented enough to make my bed every morning.
+I’m not one of those people who is #grateful online – unfortunately, I’m not even regimented enough to make my bed every morning.
 For another blog post, perhaps.

 Recently, I have been reading results of these experiments and how they positively impact depressive symptoms, relationships, self-esteem and the ultimate drive of not having enough.
-As a counselor in Newport Beach I see these topics brought up in session and wrought with pain and struggle.
+As a counselor I see these topics brought up in session and wrought with pain and struggle.
 I recently decided to join a short-term focus group on gratefulness, which includes a campaign of writing different variations of things we are grateful for in life.
 Aside from my lack of discipline with sitting down and journaling, I found the exercises to be easy, implicit and helpful.
 Just one week in I see changes in the following: 1) a new sense of abundance; 2) slowing down; 3) acknowledgement of good friends; 4) acknowledgement of smaller gifts and wonders in my life.

 Researchers and scientists from Stanford University and Southern Methodist University in Dallas can report findings that those who write down things they are grateful for experience the following: